 Let the starter stay at room temperature for half an hour.
 Mix the yeast and 2-1/2 cups of all-purpose flour in a large bowl and set aside.
 Then, heat and stir the water, oil, honey, and salt at 120-130°F, until warm.

 Pour this mixture into the yeast one and add the starter.
 Use an electric mixer to beat for half a minute, on low to medium speed.
-While beating, make sure you scrape the sides of the bowl all the time.
-Then, continue beating for three more minutes, but this time on high speed.
+While beating, make sure to scrape the sides of the bowl all the time.
+Then, continue beating for three more minutes, but this time at high speed.

-Take another bowl and mix the whole wheat flour, half a cup of the remaining all-purpose flour, two teaspoons of flax seeds, ¼ cup of flax seed meal, and the baking soda.
-Once you mix well, add it to the yeast mixture and stir using a wooden spoon.
+Take another bowl and mix the whole wheat flour, half a cup of the remaining all-purpose flour, two teaspoons of flax seeds, ¼ cup of flaxseed meal, and the baking soda.
+Once mixed well, add it to the yeast mixture and stir using a wooden spoon.

 While stirring, add as much of the remaining all-purpose flour as possible.

 Sprinkle some flour on the counter before taking the dough out of the bowl and kneading it.
 Make smooth and elastic, moderately stiff dough by adding enough of the remaining all-purpose flour.
 This should take around six to eight minutes.